omec-project/sdcore-docs/deployment/deploymentupf.rst

      Hugepages mounted on /dev/hugepages

-step 1: Create VF devices and bind them to the vfio-pci driver
+Step 1: Create VF devices and bind them to the vfio-pci driver
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
-- Create required VF devices as follows (In this example the PF interface used is "ens801f0")
+- Create the required VF devices on the PFs that will carry the N3 and N6 networks.
+  In the example below the PFs are ``ens801f0`` for N3 and ``ens801f1`` for N6.
+  If both N3 and N6 will use VFs from the same PF, create at least two VFs on that PF.

   .. code-block:: bash

      echo 2 > /sys/class/net/ens801f0/device/sriov_numvfs
+     echo 2 > /sys/class/net/ens801f1/device/sriov_numvfs

   Now retrieve the PCI address for the newly created VF devices using below command,

   .. code-block:: bash

      ls -l /sys/class/net/ens801f0/device/virtfn*
+     ls -l /sys/class/net/ens801f1/device/virtfn*

 - Make sure all VF devices contain a valid MAC address (not all zero's),

   .. code-block:: bash

      ip link show ens801f0
+     ip link show ens801f1

   If the MAC shown for the VF's are all zero's, then retrieve the MAC using the PCI obtained above, as follows,